-Student Employment: Part-time employment of five but no more than twenty hours per week on the university campus is available for many students.
+Student Employment: Part-time employment of five but no more than ten hours per week on the university campus is available for many students.
 Priority is given to those who have financial need.
-Employment opportunities in university departments include office assistants, library assistants, catering assistants, custodians, receptionists, music accompanists, photographers, lifeguards, audio-visual equipment operators, and other similar positions.
-Earnings are paid every two weeks.
+Employment opportunities in university departments include office assistants, library assistants, catering assistants, custodians, receptionists, music accompanists, photographers, audio-visual equipment operators, and other similar positions.
+Earnings are paid the first and third Friday of each month.
 Graceland participates in the Federal Work-Study Program authorized by the Higher Education Act of 1965 as amended.

 Students wishing to work who do not have financial need may apply for employment.
 These students will be approved for employment according to the needs of the institution.

 Federal Supplemental Educational Opportunity Grant (SEOG): The Federal Supplemental Educational Opportunity Grant provides grants to low-income undergraduates with the greatest demonstrated financial need.
 Graceland University defines low-income as a 0 EFC for SEOG awarding.
 Priority is given to students who receive Federal Pell Grants.
 Recipients must maintain satisfactory academic progress and be enrolled at least half-time.
 This grant does not have to be repaid.
 Students may receive SEOG until they earn a bachelor’s degree if they continue to meet the eligibility requirements and funds are available.
 However, the amount of the grant may change each year according to the family financial situation, availability of funds and changes in awarding guidelines.